-IFRS 9 also introduces a new model for the measurement of impairment of financial assets based on expected credit losses which replaces the incurred losses impairment model applied under IAS 39.
-Under this new model, the Company's trade and other receivables are considered collectible within one year or less; therefore, these financial assets are not considered to have a significant financing component and a lifetime expected credit loss ("ECL") is measured at the date of initial recognition of the trade and other receivables.
+The Corporation's trade and other receivables are considered collectible within one year or less; therefore, these financial assets are not considered to have a significant financing component and a lifetime expected credit loss ("ECL") is measured at the date of initial recognition of the trade and other receivables.

-The Company's trade and other receivables are subject to the expected credit loss model under IFRS 9.
-For the trade and other receivables, the Company applies the simplified approach to providing for expected credit losses prescribed by IFRS 9, which requires the use of the lifetime expected loss provision for all trade receivables.
-In estimating the lifetime expected loss provision, the Company considered historical industry default rates as well as credit ratings of major customers.
-There were no material adjustments to the carrying value of any of the Company's financial instruments following the adoption of IFRS 9.
+The Corporation's trade and other receivables are subject to the ECL model under IFRS 9.
+For the trade and other receivables, the Corporation applies the simplified approach to providing for ECL prescribed by IFRS 9, which requires the use of the lifetime expected loss provision for all trade receivables.
+In estimating the lifetime expected loss provision, the Corporation considered historical industry default rates as well as credit ratings of major customers.